Jet-cloud/star interaction as an interpretation of neutrino outburst from the blazar TXS 0506+056

-Such a hydrodynamical evolution is quite complicated and a detailed discussion is beyond the scope of this work.
-However, the estimation above for relevant timescales make it plausible to consider that a dense cloud can exist and provide the targets for effective $pp$ collisions in a timescale consistent with the neutrino outburst duration.
-Thus, for simplicity, we consider CRs that accelerated in the jet penetrate into a spherical cloud with a radius of $r_c=5\times 10^{14}\,$cm and a gas density of $n_c=10^{11}\,\rm cm^{-3}$ (see Fig.~\ref{fig1}), supplying a high gas column density ${N_H} \simeq {n_c}{r_c} \simeq 5\times {10^{25}} \rm {cm^{-2}}$.
-The total mass of the cloud can be found by ${M_c} = 4\pi r_c^3{m_p}{n_c}/3 \simeq 8 \times {10^{31}}r_{c,14.7}^3{n_{c,11}}\,{\rm{ g}}$, which can be achieved if the jet's kinetic luminosity is large and the tidal encounter is strong \citep{diener97, ivanov03}.
+The hydrodynamic evolution is quite complicated and a detailed discussion is beyond the scope of this work.
+However, the estimation above for relevant timescales makes it plausible to consider that a dense cloud can exist and provide the targets for effective $pp$ collisions in a timescale consistent with the neutrino outburst duration.
+Thus, for simplicity, firstly, we consider CRs that accelerated in the jet to penetrate a spherical cloud with a radius of $r_c=5\times 10^{14}\,$cm and a gas density of $n_c=10^{11}\,\rm cm^{-3}$ (see the sketch in Fig.~\ref{fig1}), supplying a high gas column density ${N_H} \simeq {n_c}{r_c} \simeq 5\times {10^{25}} \rm {cm^{-2}}$.
+The total mass of the cloud can be found by ${M_c} = 4\pi r_c^3{m_p}{n_c}/3 \simeq 8 \times {10^{31}}r_{c,14.7}^3{n_{c,11}}\,{\rm{ g}}$, which can be achieved if the jet's kinetic luminosity is large and the tidal encounter is strong \cite{diener97, ivanov03}.